cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 * The project will automatically play and the player will have to use the space button/key to switch scenes.
 The player (you) also has contorl of the free movement camera.

-How it works
+// How it works //

-* Movement

-- Spaceship movement script / Obstacle Avoidance -
+* Spaceship movement script / Obstacle Avoidance

 Creating a serialized field target so i can assign a target in which the spaceship flys towards.